Dandruff in dogs: Is dry skin the cause?

 Dandruff and dry skin - tips and home remedies to try

-Brush the coat
+Brush the fur

-Get your paws away from conventional shampoos
+Keep your paws off conventional shampoos

 Watch the humidity